 - Sign up for our newsletters!
 This will help keep you up-to-date on party activities and efforts around the country, as well as internal news.
 Many articles in our blog are first published in our newsletter.
 Even if you are not a party member, you many be able to participate in many of our activities.

 - Donate!
 We are funded solely by small donors like you.
 We do not have corporate PACs or billionaires backing our party.
 We need your help to get the word out about this exciting new party that is committed to advancing the common good, not corporate and special interests.

-- Join the Facebook Members group.
+- Join the Voting Members group on Facebook.
 Within a day or two of signing up you should receive an invitation to our Members group on Facebook where you can learn more about ways to get involved and where you can engage with other members on a variety of topics.
 Join and follow your state ASP chapter pages and groups too.

 - Spread the word!
 Tell your family and friends about the ASP.
 If you know of a great online magazine or blog that might like to do an interview with a candidate or member of the National Committee, let us know.
 If you read a blog and you think that it’s appropriate, leave a comment directing people to our website to learn more about us!

-“Will you be on the ballot/have a chapter in my state?”
+“Will you be on the ballot in my state?”

 The answer to this question really depends on the willingness of each person to get actively involved in the process.
 As more people like you join the effort, getting the word out into the community and inviting family, friends, and neighbors, more and more states will actually be able to put ASP candidates on the ballot.